How to Protect Your Business from Zero Day Attacks

 Zero-Day Attack: A Recent Example

 Attackers accessed a Microsoft Exchange server in January 2021.
 The server handles emails, calendars, and other Microsoft tools.
 It took only three months to patch up the loophole.
-An allegedly Chinese affiliate had already accessed much of the data.
+An allegedly Chinese affiliate had already accessed much of the data which will protect from Zero Day Attacks.

 Must Read: SDMoviesPoint Telugu Movies